-Fast food restaurants serve food to diners who order at a counter or drive-in window for take-out (to go) or eaten seated at tables or booths.
-Typically plastic plates, cups and utensils are used.
-They have a limited menu of food and drink choices.
-These facilities include an eating areas plus the associated food storage, preparation, and cooking kitchen areas, usually open to view from the eating areas.
+Fast food restaurants serve food to diners who order at a counter and eat seated at tables or booths, unless they order at the drive-in window for take-out instead.
+Typically, plastic plates, cups, and utensils are used.
+Fast food restaurants have a limited menu of food and drink choices.
+These facilities only include an eating area, plus the associated food storage, preparation, and cooking areas, usually open to view from the eating areas.

-Fast food restaurants frequently pose comfort conditioning problems such as:
+Fast food restaurants frequently pose comfort issues such as:

-Most are stand-alone restaurants and typically utilize air-cooled roof-top equipment.
-Ideally the systems are designed with one unit serving each zone.
+Most are stand-alone restaurants and typically utilize air-cooled rooftop equipment.
+Ideally, the systems are designed with one unit serving each zone.
 Restaurants located in larger buildings may be tied into the building's chilled/hot water system.
-In many cases, due to their operating hours not being coincidental with that of the building, they may have separate systems serving only their needs.
-They may be water-cooled where cooling tower water is available, otherwise they are usually air-cooled due to the lower maintenance required.
+In many cases, due to their operating hours not coinciding with that of the building, they may have separate systems serving only their needs.
+They may be water-cooled where cooling tower water is available, otherwise, they are usually air-cooled due to the lower maintenance required.

-Be alert to expansion needs and the potential replacement of old inefficient HVAC and refrigeration equipment with new, improved units.
+Be alert to expansion needs and the potential replacement of old and/or inefficient HVAC and refrigeration equipment with new, efficient units.
 On new installations, consider integrating HVAC and refrigeration into a geothermal heat pump system.

-Recessed fluorescent fixtures combined with pendant mounted fixtures over the tables often provide a nice touch along with indirect fluorescent fixtures such as cove or soffit lighting.
-Use accent lighting sparingly if at all.
+Recessed fluorescent fixtures combined with pendant mounted fixtures over the tables often provide a nice touch of decor, as do indirect fluorescent fixtures such as cove or soffit lighting.
+Use accent lighting sparingly, if at all.